800 University WaySpartanburg, SC 293031-864-503-5000

-Original research articles and creative articles produced by current or recent USC Upstate undergraduates along with the help of their faculty project advisor(s) will be considered for publication.
+Original research articles and creative articles produced by current or recent USC Upstate undergraduate or graduate students along with the help of their faculty project advisor(s) will be considered for publication.
 The article should describe a project that was recently completed and similar versions of the article could be published elsewhere.
-If you are submitting an identical version of a paper that has already been published in a journal or conference proceedings, make sure the other publications do not object if your paper ends up being selected for publication in The USC Upstate Undergraduate Research Journal.
+If you are submitting an identical version of a paper that has already been published in a journal or conference proceedings, make sure the other publications do not object if your paper ends up being selected for publication in "The USC Upstate Student Research Journal."

 Papers are reviewed based on the following criteria: a well-written paper; significance and purpose of the research well described for a multi-disciplinary audience; well-developed research design and methodology; thoughtfully interpreted and analyzed results; excellent utilization of

 Submission Guidelines (pdf, doc)